vowstar/systemrdl-toolkit/CONTRIBUTING.md

-# Contributing to SystemRDL Toolbox
+# Contributing to SystemRDL Toolkit

-Thank you for your interest in contributing to the SystemRDL Toolbox!
+Thank you for your interest in contributing to the SystemRDL Toolkit!
 This document provides guidelines and information for contributors.

 ## 🎯 Project Overview

-The SystemRDL Toolbox is a C++ implementation of a SystemRDL 2.0 compiler that provides:
+The SystemRDL Toolkit is a C++ implementation of a SystemRDL 2.0 compiler that provides:

 - High-performance SystemRDL parsing and elaboration
 - 100% compatibility with the official SystemRDL specification